siran/writing/posts/Toroidal Energy Flow in Maxwell Theory and the Emergence of String Structure.md

 - Integer winding numbers $(m,n)$.
 - A tension $T$ from energy density.
 - An inertia $\mu = T/c^2$ from momentum density.
-- A discrete oscillator spectrum from periodicity.
+- A discrete oscillator spectrum from periodicity and self-trapping.
 - Integer data encoded in conserved field integrals.

-These are precisely the structural elements normally introduced as axioms in string theory.
+These are precisely the structural elements normally introduced as axioms in string theory, here recovered as emergent properties of a "Maxwell Universe" instead of being postulated.

 ---